 You are a soil scientist.
-Your role is to study and better understand our soil.
+Your role is to study and better understand our soils.
 Your research is fundamental to support humans to better protect and understand the soil relations.
 With your help we can also increase food sovereignty, have cleaner water and to allow us to live in harmony with many other soil and earth beings in complete harmony.

 Module 1 establishes the foundation for soil literacy, positioning soil not merely as a resource, but as the 'living skin of the Earth.'
-We explore soil’s vital connection to the lithosphere, hydrosphere, atmosphere, and biosphere, and examine the five factors of soil formation defined by Vasily Dokuchaev.
+We explore soil’s vital connection to the lithosphere, hydrosphere, atmosphere, and biosphere, and examine the five factors of soil formation defined by soil scientists Vasily Dokuchaev and Hans Jenny.
 Beyond the science, this module delves into the urgent reality of soil degradation in Europe and the three critical pathways to healing: prevention, mitigation, and restoration.
-Finally, we bridge the gap between distinct knowledge systems—weaving together scientific, traditional agricultural, and Indigenous wisdom to create a holistic understanding of our ground.
+Finally, we bridge the gap between distinct knowledge systems—weaving together scientific, traditional agricultural, and Indigenous wisdom to create a holistic understanding of soils.

 2. Soils are unique etc